plabayo/rama/rama-tls-boring/README.md

 >
 > **Source is truth.** When in doubt, consult the linked source code below and treat it — not this summary — as authoritative (line ranges especially can drift over time).

 The TLS features below are implemented on top of [`rama-boring`](https://github.com/plabayo/rama-boring), which `rama-tls-boring` re-exports directly as [`rama_tls_boring::core`](src/lib.rs) — so its native types are available to you whenever the rama-level config isn't enough.
-Most features, though, are configured through rama's own TLS-agnostic type vocabulary in [`rama-tls`](../rama-tls/src/) (protocol versions, cipher suites, signature schemes, groups, ALPN, extensions, …) and mapped onto `rama-boring` in [type_conversion.rs](src/type_conversion.rs).
+Most features, though, are configured through rama's own TLS-agnostic type vocabulary in [`rama-tls`](../rama-tls/src/) (protocol versions, cipher suites, signature schemes, groups, extensions, …), with ALPN identifiers from [`rama-net`](../rama-net/src/tls/alpn.rs), and mapped onto `rama-boring` in [type_conversion.rs](src/type_conversion.rs).
 Configuration flows through extension-based pieces on `TlsClientConfig` / `TlsServerConfig`, and per-request extensions layer over an optional base config (newest-wins).

 **Boring-specific config.** Knobs beyond the backend-agnostic vocabulary are set through two extension traits that insert `Boring*` extension pieces onto the agnostic config (layered the same way — per-connection over base, newest-wins):